 As someone who loves to cook, potluck invitations always launch me into a sweet little daydream where I imagine all the things I could bring.
 I start thinking about what’s in season, what I’ve been craving lately, and what are the people going to be in the mood for.
 I usually settle on something seasonal and fresh, but very easy, uncomplicated, and most of all – transportable.
+So for me, especially in the summertime, I often bring this grilled zucchini salad.

 In the middle of summer, which is the time of year it is now as I’m writing this, it’s pretty special to bring something that celebrates the season’s bounty.
 This grilled zucchini salad is a great way to do that, without breaking the bank and without breaking a sweat.
 Bonus – you can make it in about 20 minutes.